Skip To Main Content

 As pollinators, honeybees provide a crucial service to the plant reproductive cycle, and thereby support the food web of our ecosystem.
 Notre Dame supports these insects—voracious in their appetite for nectar—while studying their fascinating behavior.

-We have four active honey beehives on school grounds, enabling NDP biology students to engage in hands-on learning.
-They study their lifecycle, relationship with agriculture, feeding preferences, behaviors, and more.
+We have three active honey beehives on school grounds, enabling NDP bee students to engage in hands-on learning.